libxsmm/libxsmm/README.md

 make TRACE=1
 ```

-Building an application which is able to trace calls (inside of the library) requires the shared library of LIBXSMM, alternatively the application is required to link the static library of LIBXSMM in a dynamic fashion (GNU tool chain: `-rdynamic`).
-Actually tracing calls (without debugger) can be the accomplished by an environment variable called LIBXSMM_TRACE.
+Building an application which traces calls (inside of the library) requires the shared library of LIBXSMM, alternatively the application is required to link the static library of LIBXSMM in a dynamic fashion (GNU tool chain: `-rdynamic`).
+Tracing calls (without debugger) can be the accomplished by an environment variable called LIBXSMM_TRACE.

 ```
 LIBXSMM_TRACE=1 ./myapplication